-But the whole bucket list thing has always seemed a bit off, slightly twisted at its roots.
+But the whole Bucket List Thing has always seemed a bit off, twisted at its roots.
 It’s a bit YOLO—it’s materializing adventure and even life’s most precious memories.
 It’s consumptive, it’s acquisitive, it’s patriarchal in the conquering sense.

 But I get it.

-And if the world were alright, sure, I’d say: go for it.
+And if the world were alright, sure, I’d say: YOLO, bro.
+Go for it.
 Date a boy (or girl, or man, or woman, or other) who lives life for pleasure.
 For adventure.
 There’s nothing inherently selfish about pleasure that doesn’t cause others harm.
-But, in reality, such a life—beyond the endless carbon footprint, the “bucket list” mentality of living life to the fullest.
+But, in reality, such a life—the endless carbon footprint, the “bucket list” mentality of living life to the fullest—is exploitation.

 This is a time for heroes.
 Ordinary, everyday heroes.